sanjaybora04/attendance_portal/README.md

 * Set your email and password to send otps
   * Go to `server/config/keys` and set your outlook mail id and password.
   > If you want to use email service other than outlook then configure transporter in `server/routes/root/routes`

+* Set your location(latitude and longitude) in `server/config/keys`

 * Set your server baseurl in `client/src/api`